 The Alabama Centennial half dollar is a challenging coin to locate in problem-free condition, but every commemorative collector needs at least one example.
 As a general rule, type collectors include a “plain” Alabama in their set, while complete-set collectors are interested in both varieties.
 This is not a hard and fast rule, however.
 Unlike the Grant issues where there is a large difference in price between the “plain” and specially marked issues, with Alabama halves, in spite of the widely disparate mintages of the two varieties, there is little difference in actual rarity or price.

 Alabama halves were sold by banks throughout the state, and most were purchased by the non-collecting public.
 As a result, most pieces survive in grades MS 60 or lower.
-Unlike many other commemoratives which never entered circulation, Alabama halves saw widespread use during the Depression, and many were carried as pocket pieces.
+Unlike many other commemoratives that never entered circulation, Alabama halves saw widespread use during the Depression, and many were carried as pocket pieces.
 The typical coin encountered today is likely to grade XF or AU.
-Mint state pieces are quite scarce, and high grade (MS 64 or better) examples are very elusive.
+Mint state pieces are quite scarce and high-grade (MS 64 or better) examples are very elusive.

 Much of this issue was weakly struck, and grading can be somewhat tricky.
 Luster ranges from a subdued satin finish to bright and frosted, while weak areas are often confused with wear.
-Uncirculated examples, however, will still posses luster on the higher points of the design, namely on Kilby’s upper ear and on the eagle’s breast, leg and talons.
-Wear first appears on Kilby's forehead and cheek and on the eagle's neck, wingtip and upper edge of its wing.
-Some specimens are known with die-clash marks in the obverse fields, especially behind Kilby's head.
+Uncirculated examples, however, will still possess luster on the higher points of the design, namely on Kilby’s upper ear and on the eagle’s breast, leg, and talons.
+Wear first appears on Kilby’s forehead and cheek and on the eagle’s neck, wingtip, and the upper edge of its wing.
+Some specimens are known with die-clash marks in the obverse fields, especially behind Kilby’s head.
 Mint caused, these do not detract from the coin’s value.
-There are unconfirmed rumors of a matte proof striking of the “2X2” variety, but no other specially struck coins are believed to exist.
+There are unconfirmed rumors of a matte proof striking of the “2X2” variety, but no other especially struck coins are believed to exist.

 Alabama halves were the first of the artificially created commemorative issues that were to reach full bloom in the mid-1930s.
 Proposed as an afterthought, and inspired primarily by the commercial success of other issues, the Alabama commemorative succeeds in one area where many other issues fail: design.
 This is undoubtedly due to the skill and artistry of Laura Gardin Fraser, who went on to create other commemorative coins, including the universally acclaimed Oregon Trail half dollar.